Where to watch Toronto Tempo games this 2026 season

 Will Tempo games be blacked out on League Pass?

 Blackout rules restrict live local games on WNBA League Pass within a team's home broadcast region.
-If a game is airing live on TSN or Sportsnet in Canada, or nationally on ESPN or Prime Video, it'll be blacked out on League Pass.
+If a game is airing live on TSN or CTV in Canada, or nationally on ESPN or Prime Video, it'll be blacked out on League Pass.

 Can I watch the Toronto Tempo for free?